chartbeat-labs/pygoth2014/README.md

 94 seconds versus 16 seconds with about 2% accuracy.
-The true power of HLLs is beyond the scope of this already mammoth post, but the point of this exercise is to show that FDWs are a first class citizen in Postgres.
-Whatever user defined functions or modules Postgres supports on native tables also works with FDWs.
+The true power of HLLs is beyond the scope of this already mammoth post, but the point of this exercise is to show that FDWs are a first class citizen in PostgreSQL.
+Whatever user defined functions or modules PostgreSQL supports on native tables also works with FDWs.

 Summary